 About

-Prior to Racket, I was the first and last woman to serve as editor in chief of City Pages, a very alt-weekly where I got to edit issues about bikes and death, write feature-length love letters to Hamm’s Beer, and pen essays about seeing Fleetwood Mac with my ex-boyfriend’s secret girlfriend.
+Prior to Racket, I was the first and last woman to serve as editor in chief of City Pages, a very cool alt-weekly where I got to edit issues about bikes and death, write feature-length love letters to Hamm’s Beer, and pen essays about seeing Fleetwood Mac with my ex-boyfriend’s secret girlfriend.

 Want to pitch me on an assignment?
 Shoot me an email: emilylcassel@gmail.com.